• Community Intravenous (IV) Treatment Team

 Community IV Central (Norwich, North, South)

-GP - Please contact you GP for advice and treatment for other pre-existing conditions.
+Please contact your GP for advice and treatment for other pre-existing conditions.

 Community IV West

-GP - Please contact you GP for advice and treatment for other pre-existing conditions.
+Please contact your GP for advice and treatment for other pre-existing conditions.

 Help with health costs